MUK94/MUK94/README.md

-# 👋 Hi, I’m Mouctar
+# 👋 Hi, I’m Mouctar a Full-stack Web Developer
-# 👀 I’m interested in Python, Django, AWS, Docker, and APIs
+# 👀 I’m interested in PHP/Laravel, Python, Django, AWS, Docker, and APIs
 # 📫 How to reach me ...
 Twitter @MouctarDaka

 <!---